SeeedDocument/Seeed-WiKi/docs/Grove-GSR_Sensor.md

 In the following we are showing you how to use the Grove - GSR.
 Connect Grove - GSR Sensor to the analog port A2 of Grove-Basic Shield and Grove - Buzzer to digital port 3. ![](https://raw.githubusercontent.com/SeeedDocument/Grove-GSR_Sensor/master/img/GSR_Connecting.JPG)

+!!!note
+    If you don't have a Grove - Base Shield, don't worry, the sensor can be connected to your Arduino directly.
+There are 4 pins in the grove connector: GND, VCC, NC and SIG.
+Obviously GND and VCC should be connected to GND and 5v pin of Arduino.
+NC means "No connection" so you can leave it disconnected.
+SIG should be connected to A0~A5 pin of Arduino.

 Copy and paste the code below to a new Arduino sketch and upload it to Arduino.

     const int BUZZER=3;